-Missing emails are usually emails processed by an Auto Clean rule or Unsubscriber.
-This usually happens when you create “broad” rules like "Archive all emails in Social Notification folder”, “Trash all Dead-End emails”, "Remove all Unread emails", etc. (just a few examples of rules we have seen over time).
+Missing messages are usually messages that have been processed by an Auto Clean rule, by the Unsubscriber, or via Sender Settings.
+This can happen when you create overly broad rules like "Archive all messages in the Social Notification folder”, “Delete all Notification messages”, or Remove all Unread messages", (just to name a few examples of rules we have seen over time).

 Please contact us and we will be happy to help.